baamdoo/Projects/README.md

 # Projects
-Collections of project in CUHK courses
+Collection of project in CUHK courses